 K. The optimization goes through several iterations, changing the values of the parameters to improve the fit between model response and data.

 Comparing the measured population data with the optimized model response shows that they still do not match well.
 There is a transient at the beginning of the model response, where it is markedly different from the measured data.

 To improve the fit between the model and measured data, the model needs to be set to steady-state when parameters are estimated.
 In the toolstrip click More Options and select

 Operating Point Options.

-This shows a dialog where you can specify how steady-state operating points are to be computed during parameter estimation.
+This shows a dialog where you can specify how to compute steady-state operating points during parameter estimation.
 There is one state in this model, namely the initial condition of the integrator.
 Use the operating point dialog to specify that this state should be treated as an unknown, and it should be set to steady state.
 During parameter estimation, the operating point computation will vary this state to set it at steady-state.

 The input to the model is known from the experimental data for the population influx.
 Use the operating point dialog to specify that this input is known.
 This input will not be varied by the operating point computation during parameter estimation.